-There were Quality and Audit meetings held four times a year and attended by the registered manager, consultants and matron.
+There were Quality and Audit meetings held four times a year and attended by the manager (designate), consultants and matron.
+However, no audit results were provided for review and a clear audit cycle with action plans was needed.
 Monthly meetings were held with all heads of departments, who had responsibility for clinical governance.
-Identified individuals had responsibility for gathering information in order that the quality of care could be monitored.
+The Inspection team were informed that identified individuals had responsibility for gathering information in order that the quality of care could be monitored and recorded.
+This information would then inform the audit cycle and result in action plans with recorded outcomes.

-A formal mechanism for recording 'near misses' was seen and a robust complaints procedure was available in the hospital and each reported incident and complaint and its' outcome was reported at the quarterly quality and audit meeting.
+A formal mechanism for recording 'near misses' was seen and a complaints procedure was available in the hospital and each reported incident or complaint and its' outcome was reported at the quarterly quality and audit meeting.
 All were reflected in the annual clinical governance report.
+However, there were no clear action plans seen and some complaints that had been listed as resolved were, in fact, ongoing.
+The manager has since informed Healthcare Inspectorate Wales (HIW) that her role now incorporates responsibility for the complaints system and processes.
+This would include a defined complaints system which would record, actions and outcomes.
+This should be reviewed on a weekly basis.